rl1987/trickster.dev/tricksterblog/content/post/scraping-product-data-from-nike.md

 Nike being a customer of not one, but two antibot solutions - Kasada and Akamai Bot Manager.
 This provides an interesting example of how there are multiple levels to protection against automation.
-Automatically creating Nike accounts and/or placing order is known to be challenging thing to do, yet Nike allows a simple form of product data scraping without imposing any difficulty on doing that.
+Automatically creating Nike accounts and/or placing orders is known to be challenging thing to do, yet Nike allows a simple form of product data scraping without imposing any difficulty on doing that.
 What we developed here was a quite simple Scrapy project that was based on some quite basic forms of reverse engineering.